 Webinars

-This section includes links to recommended webinars about the assessment of risk factors.
+This section includes recommended webinars about the assessment of risk factors.

-SRM Lecture Preventing Suicide Among Veterans Experiencing Homelessness: Drivers or Risk and Tailoring Evidence-Based Care presented by Drs.
-Ryan Holliday, Kenneth Bruemmer, and Evan Polzer and Mr. Shawn Liu
+SRM Lecture Preventing Suicide Among Veterans Experiencing Homelessness: Drivers or Risk and Tailoring Evidence-Based Care Presented by Dr. Ryan Holliday, Kenneth Bruemmer, Evan Polzer, MA and Shawn Liu, LCSW

 Return to Resource Options